 A Project is a location-based organization that centralizes your relevant drone data into one place that makes tracking change over time easy and time-efficient.

-The 'Upload' tab is ready to accept images for flights we've detected as flown and can also receive any uploads that that fit our processing requirements.
+The 'Upload' tab is ready to accept images for flights we've detected as flown and can also receive any uploads that fit our processing requirements.

-The maps in the 'Explore' tab are each distinct entities within the entire Project.
+The maps in the 'Explore' tab are each distinct entities within the project.
 They are automatically aligned to each other, so overlays and annotations will only need to be made on one map to see the change over time.
 Deleting a completed map will delete that single map and will not delete the entire project.